66daysofdata/Resources/deep_learning/README.md

 - Shogun
 - Caffe

-For the math needed for Deep Learning see the [data science roadmap](https://github.com/66daysofdata/Resources/tree/main/data_science) especifically for calculus and linear algebra.
+For the math needed for Deep Learning see the [data science roadmap](https://github.com/66daysofdata/Resources/tree/main/data_science) specially for calculus and linear algebra.

 <br><br>